digitalrebar/doc/deployment/provisioning.rst

 Systems <../deployment-guide/adding-operating-systems.md>`__.

-After an operating system is installed, the system injects code to update Digital Rebar that the node has completed installation.
-The database roles will update the provisioner and DHCP servers to boot from local drives.
+After an operating system is installed, the system injects code to update Digital Rebar and informs it that the node has completed installation.
+The database roles will update the provisioner and DHCP servers to automatically boot from local drives.